frankiesanjana/housing-price-predictor/README.md

 - **Sale price** of a property is the current market price, in US dollars, of a property with various attributes.
 - **Inherited property** is a property that the client has inherited, and wishes to sell for the maximum price achievable.

-## Hypotheses and how we validated them?
+## Hypotheses and how we validated them

 **Project hypotheses and their validation processes**